striker104/QRT-meeting-in-the-middle/README.md

 Animated Mapbox GL prototype that visualises how attendees from global offices converge on a proposed meet-up hub. here is the link to the repo with some of the data: https://github.com/orrygoob/durhack2025-flight-data.git

-## What this is:
-- project made during durhack 2025 for QRT's Meeting in the Middle change
-- uses a mathematical model visible in /brain to find the most optiomal route
-- optimises based on **travel time fairness** and **CO2 emmisssions**
-- backend built in python
-- frontend built using vite
-- they communicate through a flask server
-- flight and accomodation costs with **perplexity/sonar-pro** through **openrouter**
-- optmisation analysis with **MINI-MAX/M2** through **openrouter**
-- **last-mile transit** using UberAPI.

 ## Getting Started